"A stunning island that blends history, nature, nightlife and food to create a holiday experience that everyone will enjoy."

 Naxos’ traditional specialities tend to focus on meat and potatoes, with ‘rosto’ (meat in red sauce), ‘karfa’ (a kind of omelette), ‘kakavia’ (fish soup), ‘pentarates’ (a potato dish) and stuffed lamb all very popular.
 The island is also famous for the quality of its wine and was considered to be favoured by Dionysus in ancient times, meaning that traditional local wines are a must for any visitor.
 Naxos is also a modern tourist destination, where you can find a wide selection of international restaurants.

-For families who love to relax on the beach, discover Agios Georgios, Agios Prokopios and Aggia Anna, all excellent family-friendly beaches, with shallow waters and soft golden sands.
-Stelida and the Aqua Fun Water Park, are the perfect place to have some aquatic fun, which combines waterslides, refreshing swimming pools and a whole host more.
+For families who love to relax on the beach, discover Agios Georgios, Agios Prokopios and Aggia Anna, all with excellent family-friendly beaches, with shallow waters and soft golden sands.
+Stelida and the Aqua Fun Water Park, are the perfect place to have some aquatic fun, which combines waterslides, refreshing swimming pools and a whole host more for a family holiday.
 There are also a large number of stables, offering the opportunity to explore the beauty of the island from the back of a horse.

 Tours and Attractions